NETWAYS/foreman-training/configmanagement/03_puppet.md

 !SLIDE smbullets small printonly
 # Puppet

-* Written in ruby
+* Written in Ruby
+* Choice between:
+ * OpenVox - true Open Source Fork
-* Choice between Open Source or Enterprise version
+ * Puppet Open Source - no longer maintained
+ * Puppet Core - not Open Source, so cannot be tested by Foreman
- * Enterprise edition is not supported by Foreman
+ * Puppet Enterprise edition is not supported by Foreman
 * Runs on Linux, Unix, Windows, …
 * Describes desired state in its own declarative language